 We often see insiders buying up shares in companies that perform well over the long term.
 The flip side of that is that there are more than a few examples of insiders dumping stock prior to a period of weak performance.
 So shareholders might well want to know whether insiders have been buying or selling shares in Integra LifeSciences Holdings Corporation (NASDAQ:IART).

 What Is Insider Buying?

+In the last twelve months insiders purchased 5638 shares for US$308k.
+But insiders sold 15986 shares worth US$979k.
 In total, Integra LifeSciences Holdings insiders sold more than they bought over the last year.
-The sellers received a price of around US$62.99, on average.
-It’s not too encouraging to see that insiders have sold at below the current price.
-Since insiders sell for many reasons, we wouldn’t put too much weight on it.
-You can see a visual depiction of insider transactions (by individuals) over the last 12 months, below.
+The chart below shows insider transactions (by individuals) over the last year.
 If you want to know exactly who sold, for how much, and when, simply click on the graph below!

-But note: Integra LifeSciences Holdings may not be the best stock to buy.
-So take a peek at this free list of interesting companies with high ROE and low debt.
+Of course Integra LifeSciences Holdings may not be the best stock to buy.
+So you may wish to see this free collection of high quality companies.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.

 If you spot an error that warrants correction, please contact the editor at firstname.lastname@example.org.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.
 Thank you for reading.